 Supreme Court offers additional defence against TVGs on public landPrint publication

-Walker Morris’ town and village green (TVG) experts Andrew Beck and David Manda explain a recent Supreme Court decision which will have far-reaching implications for the protection and development of publicly-owned land.
+Walker Morris’ town and village green (TVG) expert David Manda explain a recent Supreme Court decision which will have far-reaching implications for the protection and development of publicly-owned land.

 Why is this case of interest?